-AACSB: Reflective Thinking AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Learning Objective: 01-02 Discuss what constitutes a tax and the general objectives of taxes.
-Level of Difficulty: 3 Haro
+Learning Objective: 01-02 Discuss what constitutes a tax and the general objectives of taxes.

-91. Although the primary purpose of a tax system is to raise revenue, Congress uses the federal tax system for other purposes as well.
+91) Although the primary purpose of a tax system is to raise revenue, Congress uses the federal tax system for other purposes as well.
 Describe the other ways in which Congress uses the federal tax system.
 Be specific.

-In addition to the general objective of raising revenue, Congress uses the federal tax system to encourage certain behavior and discourage other behavior.
+Answer: In addition to the general objective of raising revenue, Congress uses the federal tax system to encourage certain behavior and discourage other behavior.
 The charitable contribution deduction is intended to encourage taxpayers to support the initiatives of charitable organizations (social objective) whereas deductions for retirement contributions are intended to encourage retirement savings (social objective).
 Taxes are also often used to encourage investment and stimulate the economy.
 Likewise, taxes are also used to discourage certain less desirable taxpayer behavior.
 For example, "sin taxes" impose relatively high surcharges on alcohol and tobacco products to discourage their use.

-AACSB: Reflective Thinking AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Learning Objective: 01-02 Discuss what constitutes a tax and the general objectives of taxes.
-Level of Difficulty: 3 Haro 92.
-There are several different types of tax rates that taxpayers might use in different contexts.
+Learning Objective: 01-02 Discuss what constitutes a tax and the general objectives of taxes.

+92) There are several different types of tax rates that taxpayers might use in different contexts.
 Describe each tax rate and how a taxpayer might use it.

-The marginal tax rate is the tax rate that applies to the taxpayer's additional taxable income or deductions that the taxpayer is evaluating in a decision.
+Answer: The marginal tax rate is the tax rate that applies to the taxpayer's additional taxable income or deductions that the taxpayer is evaluating in a decision.
 Specifically,